Commelina erecta, Whitemouth Dayflower

 Common Name: Whitemouth Dayflower

-Also Called: Day Flower, Dayflower, Erect Dayflower, Slender Dayflower, Slender Day-flower, White-mouth Dayflower and Widow's Tears (Spanish: Hierba del Pollo)
+Also Called: Day Flower, Dayflower, Erect Dayflower, Slender Dayflower, Slender Day-flower, White-mouth Dayflower, Widow's Tears (Spanish: Hierba del Pollo)

 Family: Commelinaceae, Dayflower or Spiderwort Family